 This is particularly the case in the grant management industry.
 The UK National Audit Office reported in 2014 that there was no central good practice guidance and limited central data to support departments in implementing efficient and effective grant programmes.

-The demand for improved standards and processes have matured in recent times as funders seek greater transparency and effectiveness of funding.
+The demand for improved standards and processes have matured in recent times.
+Funders are seeking greater transparency and effectiveness of funding.

 New grant management SaaS systems are leading the way in applying best practice and consistent processes to grant management and administration through their direct experience across a wide range of clients and industries and input from practitioners world-wide.